 To the right is a Victorian Silver Ring with Gaspeite, Sugilite and Spiny Oyster Shell Gemstones accented with Sterling Silver filigree work.
 Again, I started by hand cutting all of the gemstones, then I lay them out to imagine the design I would do to create the ring.
 I made the Silver designs and fit them around the stones to create the look I was after in the ring.
 Next, I made the ring shank by stamping a sunburst design into heavy Silver sheet and then sawed the sheet out into the shape I wanted to complete the ring shank.
 I then Silver soldered all of the components together to complete the ring.
 Now, this is handmade in the USA!

-To the right is a Silver Gemstone Necklace that focuses on multi type of gemstones including Royston Turquoise, Sleeping Beauty Turquoise, Sugilite, Rhodocrosite, Sugilite and other gemstones, see on its presentation page.
+To the right is a Silver Gemstone Necklace that focuses on multi type of gemstones including Royston Turquoise, Sleeping Beauty Turquoise, Sugilite, Rhodocrosite, Sugilite and other gemstones.
 I do not make a lot of lost wax bracelets, however, when I do I usually take the time to make something way out of the ordinary.

 To the left is a Victorian styled Sterling Silver Turquoise Pendant.
 I began by cutting a boulder style Turquoise cabochon from a Royston Turquoise Rock I mined from the Royston Turquoise Mine several years ago.
 This is 100% natural Turquoise as it comes out of the ground in its host rock that it was formed in millions of years ago.
 I then designed sculpted, stamped, engraved and chased the Sterling Silver filigree ornaments to overlay onto a Silver plate around the gemstone to create the Pendant design.
 This is a one-of-a-kind Pendant that will never be repeated.